 4 Beef Hamburger Patties

-Using 1 lb. of ground beef, patty out 4 hamburger patties.
+Using 1 pound of ground beef, patty out 4 hamburger patties.
+(Tip: Thaw out another pound of ground beef to make this old-fashioned favorite, Salisbury steak!)

 How to Season Hamburgers